kareemadel/Free_Books/README.md

 $ mkdir virtualenvironment
 $ virtualenv virtualenvironment
 $ source virtualenvironment/bin/activate
+# first install mysql
+$ sudo apt-get install mysql-server libmysqlclient-dev
+# create a database 'FreeBooks', add user 'kash' with password 'JHY&*Y(*UYHYG87has', You can change that obviosly but don't to forget to also change it in settings.py
 # install the dependencies
 $ python3 -m pip install -r Library/requirements.txt
+# apply the migrations
+$ python3 Library/manage.py migrate
+# create admin user
+$ python3 Library/manage.py createsuperuser
 ```

 How to Run the App